The Pros & Cons Of Dating A Friend — From People Who've Been There

 Keep in mind that even if the romantic relationship doesn't work out, the friendship doesn't have to end.
 "Just because a relationship didn’t work out doesn’t mean the ex-couple can’t try and go back to the way things were before they started dating," Sullivan points out.
 "Hanging out with mutual friends in a group setting will help to maintain a friendship, and as time goes on it will begin to go back to normal.”

-We talked to people who have dated friends to find out their advice.
+We talked to people who have dated friends to hear about their experiences and get their advice.